Between Sheets and Words

 — It wasn’t the same. — He took another step forward, then another, until his knees nearly touched hers. — With them, I could pretend everything was fine.
 With you... — His voice faltered. — With you, I never had to pretend.

 Clara closed her eyes for a second, feeling the weight of those words settle over her like a warm hand.
-She remembered the nights he came home late from the office, exhausted, and she would wait with a glass of wine and a plate of melted cheese, as if that could make up for his fatigue.
-She remembered how he would pull her onto his lap, burying his face in her neck, and how she would laugh when he murmured nonsense about angles and proportions, as if her body were a project he hadn’t yet mastered.
+She remembered the nights he came home late from the office, exhausted, and she waited with a glass of wine and a plate of melted cheese, as if that could make up for his fatigue.
+She remembered how he pulled her onto his lap, burying his face in her neck, and how she laughed when he murmured nonsense about angles and proportions, as if her body were a project he hadn’t yet mastered.

-Rafael knelt before her, his dark eyes gleaming in the dim light. — Then why didn’t you answer my calls?
+Rafael knelt before her, his dark eyes shining in the dim light. — Then why didn’t you answer my calls?
 Why didn’t you reply to any of my messages?

-— Because I needed to know if it was real. — Clara gripped the arm of the chair, her nails digging into the upholstery. — Because every time I thought of you, I remembered how easy it was for us to lose ourselves in each other.
+— Because I needed to know if it was real. — Clara gripped the armchair tightly, her nails digging into the upholstery. — Because every time I thought of you, I remembered how easy it was for us to lose ourselves in each other.
 And I didn’t want to lose myself anymore, Rafael.
 I wanted to find myself.

 He reached out hesitantly, and when she didn’t pull away, his fingers brushed the bare skin of her ankle, tracing slow circles that made her hold her breath. — And did you find yourself?